analyticalworkflows/TeachingMaterials/README.md

 - [readings](readings/) containing pdfs of the required and suggested readings.

 ## Questions and comments
-Please contact [benjamin.dalziel@oregonstate.edu](mailto:benjamin.dalziel@oregonstate.edu) and/or [mark.novak@oregonstate.edu](mailto:mark.novak@oregonstate.edu) who co-created the course and are co-teaching it this term.
+Please contact [benjamin.dalziel@oregonstate.edu](mailto:benjamin.dalziel@oregonstate.edu) and/or [mark.novak@oregonstate.edu](mailto:mark.novak@oregonstate.edu), who co-created the course, and are co-teaching it this term. _As Ben is the instructor of record this year, naturally you should send all criticism to Mark :)_.

 ## Broken links
 If you find a broken link or typo, please create an _Issue_ to let us know where it is!